Oysters on a plate of ice Oysters on a plate of ice

 Long-standing quirky restaurant

-Hafez is a popular local Persian restaurant that's been around since 1983.
+Hafez is a popular Persian restaurant in Notting Hill that's been around since 1983.
 This family-run eatery is welcoming and known as much for its quirky decor as its cooking.
 The space is rustic and full of distinctive decorating touches like colourful lampshades and a wall filled with kitchen utensils.
 The menu of Persian and Iranian recipes includes stews, chargrilled kebabs, and small plates for sharing.

 Straker's